-2 The next step is to build the star shape that will act as a frame for the stitch.
+1 Build the star shape that will act as a frame for the stitch.
 For the standard Spiderweb stitch, it’s vital to use an odd number of “arms & legs” to stitch this star, otherwise the stitch doesn’t work.
 But for the ribbed version, it really doesn’t matter.
 The stitch works either way!
-So I like to use an even number of “arms & legs” for the ribbed version.
+So I like to use an even number of “arms & legs” for the ribbed version – just because I can!

 Bring the needle up through the fabric, in the centre of the stitch, then stitch 8 “arms & legs” clockwise:

-3 Push the needle back through to the front of the fabric, in the centre of the stitch.
+2 Push the needle back through to the front of the fabric, in the centre of the stitch.
+[NOTE: In the photographs, I’ve used 2 different colours of thread, to clearly show the difference between the two main stages to stitching this stitch, but it should really be stitched using 1 single colour].
 Now we can start working on the visible part of this pretty stitch – we’re going to weave the needle through the “arms & legs” of the star frame, with little backwards loops to create the “ribs”.

 Let’s break it down:

 - push the needle under 2 of the arms

 - pull it out

 - do a backwards loop around the 2nd of these 2 arms